JJMats/programming_a_real_self_driving_car/README.md

 ![Header Image Carla](imgs/header.jpeg)
 ###### *Udacity.
 "Carla" Udacity.com*

 In the final project of the Udacity Self-Driving Car Nanodegree, we were tasked with implementing core autonomous subsystem functionality to allow Udacity’s Self-Driving Lincoln MKZ to autonomously navigate around a test track.
-This test will verify the vehicle's ability to follow a path of provided waypoints and stop at "red" traffic lights.
+This test will verify the vehicle's ability to follow a path of provided waypoints and stop at red illuminated traffic lights.

 <br />